punktDe/ansible-proserver-oauth2-proxy/README.md

 ```

 ### install
 Whether the oauth2-proxy binary should actually be installed.
-Change to `no` or `false` if your oauth2-proxy installation is already managed by the system package manager.
+Change to `no` or `false` if you'd like to manage the binary yourself.

 **Default:**
 ```yaml